Martin Smolinski

-Martin Smolinski (born 6 December 1984, in Munich, West Germany) is a former international motorcycle speedway and Grasstrack rider from Germany.
-He is eight times champion of Germany.
+Martin Smolinski (born 6 December 1984) is a German motorcycle speedway rider.
+He is three-times world longtrack champion and eight times champion of Germany.

+Personal life

+Smolinski was born on 6 December 1984 in Munich, West Germany.
+He is of Polish descent through his paternal grandfather from Katowice.

 Career

 Smolinksi began riding in his natiove Germany for MSC Olching.
 He became the German junior champion in 2003 and after reaching the final 2003 Speedway Under-21 World Championship he signed for Coventry Bees in England.

 Coventry retained him for the following two seasons and his form improved over the next two seasons.
 In 2006, he signed for his first Polish club Rybnik and in 2007 became the German Champion for the first time.
 Also in 2007, he won the league and cup double with Coventry during the 2007 Elite League speedway season.

 He was a regular team member of the German speedway team at senior level and represented them in the annual Speedway World Cup.
 In 2010, he won his third German title and began concentrating mainly on Long track.
+On 14 September 2014, the 390 metre track record was broken by Martin Smolinski who recorded 64.5 sec.
+The record still stood as of 2024.

 He would win eight German speedway Championships but his finest success came in 2018 when he won the 2018 Individual Long Track World Championship.